atifc2/atifc2/README.md

-- 👋 Hi, I’m @atifc2
-- 👀 I’m interested in Data Science & Artifical Intelligence
-- 🌱 I’m currently learning softskills
-- 💞️ I’m looking to collaborate on research projects
+Hi there! 👋 I'm Atif Chowdhury

+🔍 Areas of Interest:
+Data Analytics
+Machine Learning & AI
+Business Intelligence & Data Visualization
+Process Automation & Data Modeling
+🚀 Current Focus:

+Advancing my skills in AI, Machine Learning, and Business Intelligence Collaborating on cutting-edge data science and analytics projects 🤝 Open to Collaboration:

+Research projects
+Data-driven business solutions
+AI/ML applications
+📫 Reach out to me:
+LinkedIn
-- 📫 How to reach me - https://www.linkedin.com/in/atifc2/
+📫 How to reach me - [LinkedIn](https://www.linkedin.com/in/atifc2/)

 <!---
 atifc2/atifc2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.